top of page

 1. The antagonist, whose identity is unknown, keeps knocking out the protagonist with a drug and transporting him to some random country with no money or identification.
 The villain does this repeatedly to torment him.

 2. Hand wipes sold by a store in a town inadvertently burn the customers’ skin after a several-day delay.
-It takes a while for the community to determine the source of the burns.
+The community takes a while to determine the source of the burns.
 Just as the community is about to have the store closed, a positive medical use of the hand wipes is discovered.

 3. Girls in high school (antagonists) keep hiring certain popular boys to alternate between adoring and rejecting the protagonist.
-The protagonist becomes completely unraveled by this and begins to think she’s losing her mind.
+The protagonist becomes completely unraveled by this and thinks she’s losing her mind.

 4. A brother of the pastor beloved by his community visits the pastor.
 It turns out that he and his brother cannot stand each other’s presence.
 But the community keeps getting them together at social and church events.
 The two brothers must outwardly act like their relationship is positive, but the stress takes a toll on them and their families.

 5. A wife discovers that her husband has been unfaithful and does all sorts of mental manipulations to take revenge against him.
-She goes so far as to convince her husband’s associates and employer into taking part in her schemes.
+She goes so far as to convince her husband’s associates and employer to take part in her schemes.

 6. A bacterium inhibits the tastebuds of an entire community.
 What effect does this have on its families and businesses?
 The protagonist is the owner of a local restaurant.